 The special exhibition On the steppes of Genghis Khan – Mongolia’s nomads takes visitors on a journey in the company of Mongolian nomads and their animal herds.
 It reveals a life on the move, where Genghis Khan is ever-present, both as a historical hero and as the personification of the dream of a united people.
 In this arid belt of steppe, desert and mountain, Mongolian nomads have found a way to survive, binding the world together across vast landscapes with few roads, exposed to burning sun or intense cold.

-The exhibition On the steppes of Genghis Khan – Mongolia’s nomads has been developed by Moesgaard Museum in collaboration with the National Museum of Denmark and will be open at Moesgaard from 19th June 2018 to the 22nd April 2019, after which it will be shown in the National Museum of Denmark’s Egmont Hall.
+The exhibition On the steppes of Genghis Khan – Mongolia’s nomads has been developed by Moesgaard Museum in collaboration with the National Museum of Denmark and will show at Moesgaard until April 2019, after which it will be shown in the National Museum of Denmark’s Egmont Hall.

 The exhibition is supported by Augustinus Fonden, Aage og Johanne Louis-Hansens Fond and Spar Nord Fonden.